opencast/pyCA/docs/install/rhel-family.rst

 This installation guide describes how to install pyCA on:

-- Fedora ≥ 31
-- CentOS 8
-- CentOS Stream
+- CentOS Stream ≥ 8
-- Red Hat Enterprise Linux 8
+- Red Hat Enterprise Linux ≥ 8
+- Fedora ≥ 37

 Install PyCA